birth control and stroke

 In general, the risk of stroke while on estrogen-containing birth control is approximately 8 in 100,000 people.

-“There is a lot of fear around this risk and many patients might be skeptical about using birth control for this reason,” says Dr. Prince.
+“There is a lot of fear around this risk and many patients might be skeptical about using birth control for this reason,” says Dr. Maples.
 “The reality is, your risk of stroke from your birth control is actually lower than the risk of stroke during pregnancy, so it is really all about perspective and weighing your risks verses benefits.”

 What Increases Your Risk Of Stroke On Birth Control?